 AUGUST 30, 2016

-Arafen, a popular web site devoted to "Interior Architectural Detail" runs a tree house pictorial display with a picture of the Archibald Walk play fort.
+Arafen Design: Tree House on the Walk.
+Arafen, a popular web site devoted to "Interior Architectural Detail" runs a tree house pictorial display with a picture of the Archibald Walk tree house.

 FEBRUARY 25, 2016

-DC'ist Blog, "Capitol Tree House Builders Plan Rescue."
+Tree House Builders Plan Rescue."
 43 Comments.
-DC'ist columnist Rachel Sadon writes about the family raising money in the community to rescue the tree house and raise awareness of the dearth of tree house-building rules in DC.
+DC'ist columnist Rachel Sadon writes about the family raising money to rescue the tree house and raise awareness of the dearth of tree house-building rules in DC.

 Scoop Nest On-line Tweets, Washington DC.
 Tree house photograph and statement regarding the PSC Ruling from Washington DC News@washdc.news.